daniele-salvagni/social-networking-serverless-kata/README.md

 API Gateway ────┼── λ getPost ──────┼──── DynamoDB ── ⌛ λ backup ── S3 Bucket
                 ├── λ getAllPosts ──┤
                 └── λ getUserPosts ─┘

-# DynamoDB is not good for database analysis, so the database will be backed-up
-# to an S3 bucket.
-It will then be possible to query the data with Athena.
 ```
+DynamoDB is not good for data analysis, so the database will be automatically backed-up to an S3 bucket.
+It will then be possible to query the data with [Amazon Athena](https://aws.amazon.com/athena/?whats-new-cards.sort-by=item.additionalFields.postDateTime&whats-new-cards.sort-order=desc).

 ## ⚙️ Setup